stevearc/conform.nvim/README.md

 })
 ```

+If you use this, conform will also set up two commands so you can turn on and off the format-on-save functionality.
+`:ConformEnable` and `:ConformDisable`

 See [conform.format()](#formatopts-callback) for more details about the parameters.

 Conform also provides a formatexpr, same as the LSP client: